Energy Efficient Garage Door Tips

 • Damage: Steel doors are more easily dented and damaged than wood doors.
 While small dents can be removed, larger dents can be difficult to repair.
 Thicker gauge steel doors can provide more resistance.

-Wood and Steel Doors Available in Long Island, NY
+Wood and Steel Doors Available Near Long Island, NY

 At A Better Door Company, we have a wide variety of Clopay® wood, faux wood and steel garage door models available.